cober2019/Network-Automation/NETCONF-YANG/BGP/README.rst

 Description
 ___________

   **This program currently allows you to view certain BGP configuration.
-Only viewing BGP configuration is possible right now.
-Viewable options show below**
+Viewable options shown below**

           >>>